Being waitlisted can be tormenting, but there are actions you can take now to boost your chances of admission.

 While it’s important to remain optimistic, it’s also prudent to have a backup plan in case you do not receive an offer from your waitlisted school.
 Consider other MBA programs that align with your goals and explore the possibility of reapplying in the future.
 Use the time to strengthen your profile and address any weaknesses identified during the application process.
 Remember, the MBA journey is a long-term investment in your career, and there are many paths to success.

 Mistakes to Avoid: What NOT to do

 Don’t have an emotional reaction to being put on the waitlist.
 I see candidates that sometimes take it very personally, but do remember, the good news is that the door is still open.
 If you are motivated to gain that place, then keep at it.
-And if you want to get off the waitlist, then you need to respond positivelyto the school.
+And if you want to get off the waitlist, then you need to respond positively to the school.
 I’ve seen some awful responses to waitlist announcements where candidates have responded in a very resentful way, which doesn’t create a positive impression.
-You’ve got to stay positive and reiterate your motivation – and your ability to do so in the face of disappointment reflects your maturity.
+You must stay positive and reiterate your desire to earn your MBA at that school.
+Your ability to do so in the face of disappointment reflects your maturity.